Hidden Stock Market Gems: Novozymes (OTCMKTS:NVZMF)

 At DKK 254 Novozymes would be fairly valued and despite the sideway range in which the stock is trading for several years, it seems overvalued.

-In the past few days, I already covered the two Danish companies Coloplast (OTCPK:CLPBF) and Christian Hansen (OTCPK:CHYHY) and I will continue this series with a third company from Denmark, which is undercovered here on Seeking Alpha: Novozymes (OTCPK:NVZMF).
+In the past few days, I already covered the two Danish companies Coloplast (OTCPK:CLPBF) and Chr.
+Hansen (OTCPK:CHYHY) and I will continue this series with a third company from Denmark, which is undercovered here on Seeking Alpha: Novozymes (OTCPK:NVZMF).
 And once again, Novozymes is not really a small-cap or mid-cap company.
 Nevertheless, it is undercovered here on Seeking Alpha (and probably hardly known outside of Denmark and the investing world).
 Right now, Novozymes has a market capitalization of DKK 104 billion (about $15 billion).

 (Source: Pixabay)